| Title: | Utility Functions for Forest Inventory and Silviculture |

 The function estimates total tree height (in meters) using diameter at breast height (in centimeters), and may require additional information depending on the specific model.
 See each model’s documentation for details.

-A numeric vector with predicted heights
+A numeric vector with predicted heights (m).

 References for the models available: